hawjo01/GameScore/README.md

-Android app to track and calculate card game scores
+Android app to track and calculate game scores